GoyalAditya01/IBM_CHATBOT/README.md

-# ChatBot created using nltk and pytorch
+# ChatBot created using nltk and PyTorch

 # Chatbot Deployment with Flask and JavaScript
 This gives 2 deployment options:
 - Deploy within Flask app with jinja2 template